atari-monk/turbo-laps-scenelet/docs/notes.md

 - Add a task to fix drink counting app
 Do app about testing game math
 Do app about testing libs

+Plan architecture ahead so that SOLID is uphold and after new features refactoring is not needed

+Game that learns people how to drive safely
+Building game
+Garden game